romeroshane19/romeroshane19.github.io/index.md

 ## About Me

-Shane Romero is a Master of Computer Science student at the Colorado School of Mines with an expected graduation date in December 2023.
-They are interested in human-computer interaction and the intersection of computer science and social good, especially, in education and healthcare.
-They spend their time promoting STEM to young kids and have taught Introduction to Python to 60 undergraduate students.
+Shane Romero is a Master of Computer Science student at the Colorado School of Mines.
+They are interested in human computer interaction and the intersection of computer science and social good, especially, in education and healthcare.
+Shane is expected to graduate in December 2023.
+They spend their time promoting STEM to young kids and has taught an introductory Python course at Mines.
 Shane holds a Bachelor's in Political Economy from the University of California, Berkeley.

 ## About My Advisors